 \section{Diversity and Generalization in CAD}

-In this section, we test the following hypothesis based on our analysis in the toy setting: models trained on CAD are limited by the specific robust features that are perturbed and may not learn other unperturbed robust features.
+In this section, we test the following hypothesis based on the above analysis: models trained on CAD are limited to the specific robust features that are perturbed and may not learn other unperturbed robust features.
 We empirically analyze how augmenting counterfactual examples by perturbing one robust feature affects the performance on examples generated by perturbing other robust features.